CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 ## V1.0

 ### V 1.0(1)
-- Adding Tab Bar on devices running iPadOS18
+- Added Tab Bar on devices running iPadOS18
 - Ability to hide tabs from sidebar tabs
 - Ability to add and remove tabs on tabbar
-- Adding search field in Search Tab
+- Added search field in Search Tab

 ### V 1.0(2)